kay-es/Vorlesungen/ACS/acs_summary.md

 ## 4 Attribute based Access Control (ABAC)

-Definition:
+- **ABAC**

-A logical access control methology where authorisation is determined to perfomr a set of operations by evaluating attributes associated with the subject, object, requestd operations, and, in some cases environment conditions against policy, rules or relationships that describe the allowable operations for a given set of attributes*
+  - A logical access control methology where authorisation is determined to perfomr a set of operations by evaluating attributes associated with the subject, object, requestd operations, and, in some cases environment conditions against policy, rules or relationships that describe the allowable operations for a given set of attributes*

+  ​

-*Source: NIST Special Publication 800-162: Guide to Attribute Based Access Control (ABAC) Definition and Considerations, 2013
+  ​	*Source: NIST Special Publication 800-162: Guide to Attribute Based Access Control ​		(ABAC) Definition and Considerations, 2013

+  -  Current status
+  -  Architecture
+  -  Formal definition
+  -  Combination with XACML

+- Deployment

+  - 4 phases to ABAC
+  - Attribute assuranceDelegation

+- Delegation

+  - Challenges with the flexibility of ABAC